vinstic-myshell/myshell-doc-en/work-with-us/go-to-marketing.md

 If you are passionate about social media operations and brand promotion, we look forward to your joining us.

-Resume submission: rick@myshell.ai; Telegram: @x64rick
+Resume delivery: rick@myshell.ai; Telegram: @x64rick

 ## Influencer Operations Manager